caramelcss/caramel/README.md

 - [Download the latest Development Build](https://github.com/lumios/caramel/archive/master.zip)
 - Clone the repo: ```git clone https://github.com/lumios/caramel.git```

+#### Quick Start
+Jump right into Caramel by using the included HTML5 Boilerplate. `template.html` is already set up to HTML5 standards, and has Caramel already included.
+All you need to do is to start writing your code!

+Also, check out `showcase.html`, which showcases Caramel's latest features!

 ## What's included?
 Our [public releases](https://github.com/lumios/caramel/releases) only contain the released files that are necessary for front-end use.
 If you'd like to develop for, or modify Caramel, we'd recommend downloading a [Development Build](https://github.com/lumios/caramel/archive/master.zip), which includes our build tool, and the sass source files.

 ```
 caramel/
 ├── showcase.html
+├── template.html
 │
 ├── css/
 │   ├── caramel.css